amiaopensource/av-python-carpentry/_episodes/08-movetranscode.md

 ERROR: something
 ~~~
 {: .output}
+As there wasn't a landing directory ready for our QCKitty, we ended up with a strange malformed "service" file of exactly the same size as our giuf (8.7 MB).
+We could add an extension and rename the file to0 salvage things, but clearly this wasn't a workable file copying scenario.
+Let's delete that "service" file and do things the right way.

-Using the `os` module, we can use Python to make this folder.
+With the `os` module, we can use Python to make this folder.
-Before doing that, it's good practice to make sure the folder doesn't already exist.
+But, before doing that, it's good practice to make sure the folder doesn't already exist.
 Among python users, this is called Looking Before You Leap (LBYP).

 ~~~